 Camden remained a busy, industrial area for decades.
 It wasn’t until after World War II that the big decline set in.
 By the end of the 1960s much of the place was becoming derelict and run-down.

 That was the signal for creative artists and artisans to start moving in.
 They crafted, designed and made things.
-Then they started selling them – and the artisan market was born.
+Then they started selling them – and the artisan crafts market was born.
+It still attracts creative subcultures.
+You’ll see a veritable mix of goths, rockers, hipsters and indie types on a daily basis.

 A food market has taken place in Camden Town since the late 19th Century.
 By that, we don’t mean today’s Korean street food, vegan food stalls and organic Kombucha sellers.
 The Inverness Street market would have comprised old school market stalls selling everyday produce, particularly fruit and veg.

 It was still thriving in the 1980s, but the convenience of supermarkets on Camden High Street sealed the demise of this traditional food market.
 It became increasingly run-down until it packed up in its original form.
-Since 2010, there have been more souvenir and clothes stalls.
+Since 2010, the Camden Market stalls mainly feature souvenir and clothes stalls.

 It’s not an individual market, today’s Camden Market comprises six separate markets – Buck Street Market, Camden Stables Market, Camden Lock Market, Hawley Wharf, Electric Ballroom and Inverness Street Market.